Table of Contents

 Cardiovascular (aerobic) exercise and resistance (strength or weight) training decreased triglycerides and visceral fat in a small study of people living with HIV.
 Another study showed that resistance training decreased fat, while improving cholesterol and triglycerides.

 Cardiovascular exercise is any physical activity that increases your heart rate.
 Examples include walking at a fast pace, jogging, roller blading, dancing, and climbing stairs.
 In a gym you can also use treadmills, elliptical machines, and stair climbers.

 Resistance training consists of using weights to improve muscle strength and growth.
 Examples include push-ups, squats, and the use of free weights and machines at the gym.

 The US Department of Health and Human Services (DHHS) recommends at least 30 minutes of moderate intensity aerobic activity five times a week and strength or resistance training twice a week.
 It is a good idea to check with your health care provider if you are going to start an activity program to make sure you get off to a good start and do not hurt yourself.
-For more information, see The Well Project's article, Physical Activity, Exercise, and HIV.
+For more information, see our fact sheet on Physical Activity, Exercise, and HIV.

 Even though the physical changes of lipodystrophy can cause emotional distress, no researcher has suggested that people with lipodystrophy should stop taking their HIV drugs.
 If you are concerned about your appearance, talk to your health care provider about treatment options.
 There are many things that you can do to stay healthy and feel good about your body.